openid/fapi/FAPI_2_0_Baseline_Profile.md

 or a suitable short period of time.
 The validity period may act as a cache control indicator of when to clear the authorization code cache if one is used.

+**NOTE**: To enable an interoperable solution to consent management it is anticipated that future versions of this specification will reference the FAPI WG's Grant Management API.
 #### Returning Authenticated User's Identifier

 If it is desired to provide the authenticated user's identifier to the client in